 The equation 4 is an indication of the moist static energy hm.

-Radiatvie cooling, subsidence and convection
+Radiative cooling, subsidence and convection

-The heating of the atmosphere by solar radiation begins from lower levels while the infrared radiation by molecules toward space in upper layers cools it down.
+The heating of the atmosphere by solar radiation is indirect, as sunlight is absorbed at the surface and transmitted by surface conduction and evaporation which begins from lower levels.
+Meanwhile the infrared radiation by water molecules toward space in upper layers cools it down.
 The heated near surface air mass becomes bauyant expands and lifts up (1-2 branch in the figure).
 Further it replaces and presses the upper cool air down (1-3 on the figure).
 The temperature of compressed mass will go up but in a long run the radiation from it, will fix the temperature.
 (3-1 on the figure).
 The lifting process is adiabatic thus the expanding air mass gets cooler gradually to the limit that its containing water vapor condenses.
 This process releases a latent heat to the air mass slowing down its cooling lapse rate introducing the moist adiabatic ascent in 1-2 branch of figure 1.
 In a point the condensate will be discharged from the mass so thereafter it undergoes a dry adiabatic operation as in 1-3 branch of figure 1.
 If it remains within the air mass the process referred as reversible and if some of condensate drops out it is pseudo adiabatic.
 This is how subsidence compensates for radiative cooling in a clear sky troposphere.

 Figure 1 is the schematic of this cycle.